BradleyCulley/bradleyculley.github.io/_posts/2023-11-11-complexity.md

    3. The mind takes on new complexity as a way to distract from existing complexity.
 Drugs are a good example.
    I've never done drugs or alcohol, but they seem to immediately add massive life complexity.
    It would be interesting to couch things in that way talking to kids about drugs.
 Might be more effective than a moralizing approach.<br/><br/>
+   In Japanese culture, there's a popular idea of "Subtraction thinking" (https://www.ilii.jp/ili-zine/book/20240919-2.html?utm_source=chatgpt.com).
+   In other words, <i>eliminate the problem, rather than trying to add a solution to the problem</i>.
+A big difference.
    4. Complexity removal "shortcuts",  like going "off-grid" in an RV in a national park.
    Being off-grid an RV in a national park means that you'll going to have to figure out your showering situation.
    A gravity-fed shower you hang from a tree branch, for example.